 Want to make the most of a short stay and see more than the standard tourist route?
 A local guide can help you focus on the parts of Kanazawa that match your interests best.

-Book your Kanazawa Private Walking Tour with a Local here
+See current details for the Kanazawa Private Walking Tour with a Local

 Hi, I’m Kai.
 I’m a Tokyo-based travel writer, tourism industry insider, and the author of a published guidebook for international visitors to Japan.
 With over 10 years of professional experience at a leading Japanese tourism company, my mission is to help you skip the tourist traps and navigate Japan’s best destinations like a local.
 I believe the perfect day trip is like a traditional kaiseki meal: a beautiful balance of precise planning and unforgettable seasonal discovery.
 When I’m not out conducting field research, you’ll usually find me drafting new itineraries with one of my favorite fountain pens!